 Feeding of your dog should be in line with recommendations.
 Labradoodles will generally eat whatever is put in front of them and will gain weight easily if this goes unchecked.

 Care should also be taken with treats.
 Treats are good for rewarding your dog for good behaviors but should not be overused.
 Kibble from the dog’s daily diet can always be used as a treat or a supplement to treats when training.

 The Labradoodle is an energetic dog that requires daily exercise and stimulation to keep it healthy and out of trouble.
 If a Labradoodle does not receive enough exercise it is likely to take its excess energy out on undesirable activities.

 Dogs are at their most active early in the morning and at dusk.
-As a minimum they should be exercised at these times with the later ideally a longer session with some free running if possible.
+As a minimum, they should be exercised at these times with the latter ideally a longer session with some free running if possible.
 A large yard will help allow the Labradoodle to let off some steam but is not a substitute for walks and play time with its owner.

 The Labradoodle should be exercised for a minimum of 1 hour a day.

 With puppies, exercise should not be excessive.
 The rule of thumb is 5 mins per month of age.
 This limit should be applied to walking on harder surfaces.
 It is likely your pup will have some supplementary exercise and mental stimulation through play.